 a) The deadline to submit a petition for classification as a resident shall be the last day of registration for credit as published by each university.
 Failure to file a petition within the prescribed time period is considered a waiver of the right to file for that semester.

 b) A student seeking resident status is responsible for establishing by clear and convincing evidence of all elements needed for such a classification.
 All evidence for residency classification is weighed under the presumption that a non-resident student’s presence in Arizona is primarily for the purpose of an education and not to establish domicile, which is usually decided after the completion of an education and not before.

-c) Whether the evidence is sufficiently clear and convincing depends not only on the amount of evidence presented, but also its reliability, authenticity, credibility, and relevance as determined by the Officer or Committee reviewing the evidence presented.
+c) Whether the evidence is sufficiently clear and convincing depends not only on the amount of evidence presented, but also its reliability, authenticity, credibility, and relevance as determined by the Residency Classification Officer or Residency Review Committee reviewing the evidence presented.

 e) Once domicile in Arizona exists, it is not lost by mere absence from Arizona unaccompanied by any intention to establish a new domicile elsewhere.

 f) Any student found to have made a false or misleading statement concerning domicile or tuition status is subject to dismissal from the university.

 h) Each university retains the right to review and re-determine classification of students for tuition purposes in accordance with the criteria established in this policy